keithtkto/pacis/README.md

-#Pacis - The payroll and timesheet web application
+#Pacis - The simple and mobile time card and payroll system

 ###Hi, welcome to the markdown document of my app Pacis!